 - Emergency Contact to change your emergency contact information

 *Note: if you change your email address you will receive our emails at the new address, but you must still use the old address to log in.

 After you submit your application, you can return to the Non-Academic Activity, Employment History, and Rural and/or Northern Training pages in your application and update the phone number and email address of your verifiers.
 You cannot change the verifier’s name.
 To make the changes, click on the appropriate page, find the entry, press edit, change the phone and/or email, and press update.
 Please make sure there is not an extra space at the end of the verifier’s email address.

 You do not need to inform the Admissions Office that you have updated your verifier contact information.

 If you notice a mistake with the dates, hours, description, grades, or academic years in your application after it has been submitted, please send an email with the correct information through the application system.
 You do not need to contact us about minor typos.

-To include an attachment with your email, click the Add Attachment button, and then click Upload.
-Please note that most documents should be uploaded through the Documents tab rather than attached to an email.
+To include an attachment with your message, click the Add Attachment button, select the file, and hit the Upload button.
+The document will not be attached unless you click Upload.
+Please note that most documents should be uploaded through the Documents tab rather than attached to a message.

 MD Undergraduate Admissions